tadjik1/frontend-task/README.md

 ### `npm run server`

 Runs the server for fetching data.
-You can access server by issuing requests to `http://localhost:8080/api`.
+You can access the server by issuing requests to `http://localhost:8080/api`.
 Please check REST API specification [here](#data).

 ### `npm start`